Galusha A. Grow

-Galusha Aaron Grow (August 31, 1823 – March 31, 1907) was an American politician, lawyer, writer and businessman, who served as 24th Speaker of the U.S. House of Representatives from 1861 to 1863.
+Galusha Aaron Grow (August 31, 1823 – March 31, 1907) was the 24th speaker of the United States House of Representatives, serving from 1861 to 1863.
 Elected as a Democrat in the 1850 congressional elections, he switched to the newly organized Republican Party in the mid-1850s when the Democratic Party tried to force the extension of slavery into western territories.

 Elected speaker for the 37th Congress, Grow presided over the House during the initial years of the American Civil War.
 During his tenure Congress passed the landmark Homestead Act of 1862, which he supported.
 Grow was defeated for reelection in 1862.
 For over a century he remained the last incumbent House speaker to be defeated, until Speaker Tom Foley lost his seat in 1994.